 Heme iron is found in animal meats such as liver, lamb, beef and kangaroo.

-Non-heme iron is derived from plant sources such as legumes, dried fruits, nuts and leafy green vegetables, tofu and eggs and fortified cereals such as wheat-bix.
+Non-heme iron is derived from plant sources such as legumes, dried fruits, nuts and leafy green vegetables, tofu and eggs.

 As the body must change the structure of the non-heme iron before it can be absorbed, heme iron from animal products is more bioavailable for the body.
 This doesn’t mean a vegetarian will always be low in iron, it just means they need to be smart about where they get their iron, and ensuring they include high amounts of other nutrients that aid absorption of iron.